Scout Island

 Lee Island is a forested bar island in Marion County, West Virginia, United States, on the Tygart Valley River.

 Lee Island (formerly Scout Island) is a privately owned bar island in the Tygart River Valley.

-1940’s and 1950’s was used by a Boy Scout troop as their private camp.
+1940s and 1950s was used by a Boy Scout troop as their private camp.
 Since then it is visited by scouts with permission of the current owner.
 A pavilion and camp sites can still be seen.